 I live for mountain adventures, and every year I aim to complete one long-distance trek on one of the world’s most incredible peaks and ranges.
 I see my trips to the mountains as an annual pilgrimage, both physically and mentally, and a reminder not to take nature for granted.

-I’ve completed the arduous 12-day Everest Base Camp Trek in Nepal, tackled the most challenging summit of my life climbing Kilimanjaro and have taken a journey through sacred lands on the Lost City trek in the Sierra Nevada de Santa Marta mountain range in northern Colombia.
+I’ve completed the arduous 12-day Everest Base Camp Trek in Nepal, tackled the most challenging summit of my life climbing Kilimanjaro, and completed the journey through sacred lands on the Lost City trek in the Sierra Nevada de Santa Marta mountain range in northern Colombia.
 Even without multi-day expeditions, more minor calls to trek Rainbow Mountain in Peru, clamber Kota Kinabalu in Malaysian Borneo or reach Mount Fuji in Japan remain some of my most extraordinary adventures.

 Mountains are one of the Earth’s greatest callings – boundaries of a great frontier that lure you while simultaneously feeling out of reach.
 Yet, when you reach the indefinable summit, the pinnacle of your journey and your ultimate goal, you soon realise you are not equipped to stay at Earth’s highest reaches for long.
 It’s nature’s way of serving you a slice but not letting you have it all.